numericalalgorithmsgroup/nagcpp/readme.md

 ## Full Documentation for the C++ Interfaces

-A more comprehensive set of documentation is available from the NAG website: https://support.nag.com/numeric/nl/nagdoc_30.3/cpphtml/frontmatter/manconts.html
+A more comprehensive set of documentation is available from the *n*AG website: https://support.nag.com/numeric/nl/nagdoc_30.3/cpphtml/frontmatter/manconts.html